Differences between Design Research and Market Research

-.
-To do this, it is key to carry out a deep investigation with which we immerse ourselves in the reality of their tastes, fears, points of pain and needs.
+In Thinkers Co. we have always talked about the importance of keeping the user as the main axis of your projects, as dictated by the methodology of Design Thinking.
+To do this, it is a key to carry out a deep research with which we immerse ourselves in the reality of their tastes, fears, pain points and needs.
 This is what Design Research is all about, which, through design thinking tools, achieves extracting insights or solid pieces of evidence about the user that goes beyond the intuition of the designer or developer.

 On the other hand, the designer also has to know perfectly what the company’s specific objectives are concerning its design.
 Do not assume that the design team is aligned with the knowledge of your interests or understands the corporate vision.
 It may happen that while information is passed from one person to another due to bureaucratic issues, it is diluted or contaminated.
 When the project finally reaches the department in charge of devising the product and service, the requirements are not clear and, as a result, the final design will not meet expectations.